Security Bank (Louisville, KY)

 Article Text

-CRASH OF BANKS STILL IS HEARD IN OLD KAINTUCK EIGHT FINANCIAL INSTITUTIONS IN THAT STATE HAVE CLOSED THEIR DOORS Louisville, Ky., Nov.
-Eight Kentucky financial institutions with resources totalling more than $75,000,000 were closed today The largest of these was the National Bank of Kentucky at Louisville, which was under the control of a receiver, Paul C. Keyes, of the staf of the comptroller of the eurrency at Washington.
-Its resources approximate $60,000,000.
-Directors of the National Bank of Kentucky said the suspension was deemed necessary because of "wild rumors" concerning its condition.
-Simultaneously with its closing, two affiliated institutions. the Louisville Trust Company and the Security Bank, suspended operations.
-Their directors said they were solvent and they were closed as a precautionary measure.
-The three institutions are affiliated through the Banco-Kentucky. a holding company.
-Two small negro banks in Louisville later closed.
-The Bank of St. Helens, a Louisville suburb, also suspended as a precautionary measure.
-Two banks outside Louisville, the McElwain Meguiar Bank and Trust Company at Franklin, Ky., and the First National Bank at Horse Cave, Ky.
-The National Bank of Kentucky served as correspondent for both.
+OTHER BANKS OPEN Nov.
+Eight KeKntucky financial institutions with totalling more than $75,000,000 were closed today.
+The largest these was the tional Bank of Kentucky Louisville, which under the control receiver, Paul Keyes, of the staff of Comptroller Currency Washington Its resources approximate $60,000,000 Directors of the National Bank of Kentucky said the suspension yesterday was necessary cause of "wild rumors" concerning its condition with its closing, two affiliated institutions the Louisville Trust Company and the security bank, suspended operations.
+Their directors said they were solvent and that they closed precautionary measure.
+The three are affiliated through the tucky, holding company.

 Article from Chattanooga Daily Times, November 23, 1930